DesmondSanctity/node-redis-otp---serverless/README.md

-# node-redis-otp
+# node-serverless
-A Node.js application that utilizes redis caching capabilities for managing OTPs
+A Node.js application that shows how to deploy an Node.js, Express app to AWS Lambda using Serveless Stack Toolkit

 # Working with the Project